ethancfchen/generator-nodena-web/generators/app/templates/README.md

 Create `webpack.config.js` on project root to process JavaScript files using [webpack][webpack].

-The project setup helper will inject in config file as function argument.
+The project config will inject in config file as function argument.

 Example: Normal configuration